 The encryption and decryption by AES are performed for all data written into or reading out to the HDD.
 When encrypting and decrypting the data, the key of 256-bits length is used.
 The key is created from the administrator setting an initial value and stored in the TOE.

 4. Assumptions and Clarification of Scope

-This chapter describes the assumptions and the operational environment to operate this TOE as useful information for the assumed readers to determine the use of this TOE.
+This chapter describes the assumptions and the operational environment to operate the TOE as useful information for the assumed readers to determine whether to use the TOE.

 4.1 Usage Assumptions